MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 ## Add device group

-A device group can be made using the link at the end of the Site set up process, or set up at another time.
+A device group can be made using the link at the end of the Site set up process, or could be set up at another time.

 Create a device group based on a site location to restrict users to that specific site. [ OR ]

 It's important that only the correct users have access to the site.
-Access and permission controls can be set for groups of users to restrict access to a specific site or group of sites.
+Access and permission controls are set for groups of users to restrict access to a specific site or group of sites.
 Create a **Device group** and set the access per user.

 1. Select **Create device group**.
 The Settings > Endpoints > Device groups page opens.
 1. Select **Add device group**.